 In January 2021, the story’s narrator and famed gossip sheet writer, Lady Whistledown said: “The ton are abuzz with the latest gossip and so it is my honour to impart to you: Bridgerton shall officially return for a second season.
 I do hope you have stored a bottle of ratafia for this most delightful occasion.”

-If you've missed the first season of Bridgerton, well what you waiting for...
+If you've missed the first season of Bridgerton, well what you are you waiting for...

 “This author has been reliably informed that Lord Anthony Bridgerton intends to dominate the social season," says Lady Whistledown.
 "I will have my pen ready to report on any and all of his romantic activities.